introducing

 Why me.

 I left employment in December 2025 with a system, not just a plan.
-The Hub I'm building for you is the same system I built for myself first.
+The Hub I'm walking you through building is the same system I built for myself first.

 I'm a British-born, Melbourne-based founder of Wise Women Use AI.
 Before I taught any of this, I built my own AI-powered content engine that runs my marketing across five platforms.
 I built my own financial command centre in Notion.
-I built my own Hub Helper that sits underneath my whole business and knows me better than most of my friends, which is funny and slightly true.
+I built my own AI assistant that sits underneath my whole business and knows me better than most of my friends, which is funny and slightly true.

 I'm not the loudest voice in this space.
 I'm not selling you a $9,000 cohort.
-I'm one woman who built the thing for herself, decided it was too good not to share, and is now installing it for other women who don't have time to figure it out from scratch.
+I'm one woman who built the thing for herself, decided it was too good not to share, and is now showing other women how to build it for theirs.

 The Hub is the most useful thing I've ever built.
 I'd quite like you to have one.